cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad tx staking enable-tokenize-shares.md

       --gas-adjustment float     adjustment factor to be multiplied against the estimate returned by the tx simulation; if the gas limit is set manually this flag is ignored  (default 1)
       --gas-prices string        Gas prices in decimal format to determine the transaction fee (e.g. 0.1uatom) --generate-only            Build an unsigned transaction and write it to STDOUT (when enabled, the local Keybase is not accessible)
-  -h, --help                     help for create-pool
+  -h, --help                     help for enable-tokenize-shares
       --keyring-backend string   Select keyring's backend (os|file|kwallet|pass|test|memory) (default "os") --keyring-dir string       The client Keyring directory; if omitted, the default 'home' directory will be used --ledger                   Use a connected Ledger device